jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/addDocument/fields/duplicate/duplicate.rst

 4. Fill the name of the field (Should be unique per document)

-5. Choose document from list of documents with allowed fields for duplicating.
+5. Choose document from list of documents with allowed fields for duplicating

 6. Choose which field should use duplicate field to set value